- At least two (2) origin servers to configure traffic with.

 Click "Save" when you're done.

-After creating each pool, the health will be "unknown" for a moment while we fire off our health checks.
+After attaching a Health Check, the status will be "unknown" for a moment while we fire off our first checks.

 The dashboard will poll for updated health status every 60 seconds, and you should see a green "healthy" status or a red "critical" status if the health check failed.
 If you're seeing failures, you can mouse-over the tooltip and see the exact reason it failed.
 Failure reasons, and steps to resolve, can be found here in our knowledge-base